openacid/slim/README.md

     **Features**:

     -   **Minimised**:
-        requires only **6 byte per key**(even smaller than a 8-byte pointer!!).
+        requires only **6 bytes per key**(even less than an 8-byte pointer!!).

     -   **Stable**:
-        memory consumption is stable in various scenario.
+        memory consumption is stable in various scenarios.
         The Worst case converges to average consumption tightly.
         See benchmark.

     -   **Unlimited key size**:
-        You can have **VERY** long key, without bothering yourself with any waste of memory(and money).
+        You can have **VERY** long keys, without bothering yourself with any waste of memory(and money).
         Do not waste your life writing another prefix compression`:)`.
         ([aws-s3][] limits key size to 1024 bytes).